 - ਸਤਿਗੁਰ ਕੀ ਸੇਵਾ ਗਾਖੜੀ ਸਿਰੁ ਦੀਜੈ ਆਪੁ ਗਵਾਇ ॥: It is very difficult to serve the Satigur (Shabad-Vichaar); (it’s difficult because to do so one must) surrender head (ego, self-conceit…) – give up ownself or selfhood (ਆਪਾ-ਭਾਵ ਦੂਰ ਕਰ ਕੇ). (sggs 649).

-The Guru (Shabad-Guru) is like a flowing River.
+The Gur-Shabad is like a flowing River.
 Surrendering or giving head is like jumping into this River of Existence, which is free of the bad impact of egotism (Haumai).
-Instead, It is a Pure Consciousness that destroys the ego and helps us experience Truth.
+Instead, It is a Pure Consciousness that destroys the it and helps us abide in our Jot Saroop.

 We can take plunge now or just wait standing at the shore of This River.
 It is our choice.
 The River is always there, ready and willing to accept us and cleanse us, and take us to the Ocean (of Pure Consciousness within).
 The SGGS asserts nobody else can do it for us.

-Our ego is like a mountain of ice floating in the Ocean.
-When it melts, it loses its individual identity (ego or Haumai – separateness, two-ness, division, fragmentation, etc.) and becomes One with the Ocean, the Source.
+Our false ego-sense is like a mountain of ice floating in the Ocean.
+When it melts, it loses its individual identity (separateness, two-ness, division, fragmentation, etc.) and becomes One with the Ocean within, the Source (Mool).

 - ਇਹੁ ਸਿਰੁ ਦੀਜੈ ਆਪੁ ਗਵਾਏ ॥: Offer head (to the Guru) by shedding self-conceit (ਆਪਾ-ਭਾਵ ਦੂਰ ਕਰ ਕੇ). (sggs 424).